 top of page

-We specialize in low-dose x-ray therapy for conditions like osteoarthritis and plantar fasciitis, offering non-invasive treatment options to alleviate pain and improve mobility.
-Each treatment is meticulously overseen by a team of specialists, including a radiation oncologist, medical physicist, and certified radiation therapists, ensuring the highest standards of safety and efficacy.
+At Heelex in Surprise, Arizona, we specialize in low-dose X-ray therapy for benign musculoskeletal and soft tissue conditions such as osteoarthritis and plantar fasciitis.
+This non-surgical, non-invasive treatment helps relieve pain, reduce inflammation, and restore mobility.
+Every session is carefully overseen by a team of specialists—including a radiation oncologist, medical physicist, and certified radiation therapists—to ensure safety, precision, and lasting results.

 1